pattytonyoneill/FamilyRecipes/README.md

 The live link can be found here - https://family-recipes14.herokuapp.com/

 ## Future Additions to page
-- put drop down menu to have user choose minutes and hours
+- put drop down menu to have user choose minutes and hours for the cooking time and prep time
 - put drop down menu to have user choose measurement type
 - have measurements able to be converted from metric to US standard